-Kevin Bond is the current manager of Southend United.
+Kevin Bond was most recently the manager of Southend United.

 Bond was manager of Hong Kong Premier League club Hong Kong Pegasus from April, 2016.
 Bond led Pegasus to a double cup win, and at the end of the season it was announced that he would have a second tenure.